-For many people, buying a used car conjures up images of ‘Arfur Daley’ types prowling the forecourts for their next victim, car thieves flogging stolen motors from lay byes, or internet chancers selling non-existent motors via eBay.
+For many people, buying a used car conjures up images of ‘Arfur Daley’ types prowling the forecourts for their next victim or internet chancers selling non-existent motors via eBay.

 Buying a used car from a dealership